Melanie Martinez vs. The Rabbit of Caerbannog

-The Bad: It’s a good thing I like the music and visuals because the story is basically non existent.
+The Bad: It’s a good thing I like the music and visuals because the story is non-existent.
 The movie often seems like a collection of music videos with the same set and theme.
-Not that there is anything wrong with that per se but some people like a story with their movie.
-The visuals and music are strong enough, in this case, to make it work.
+Not that there is anything wrong with that per se, but some people like a story with their movie.
+The visuals and music are potent enough, in this case, to make it work.

-The Ugly: Melanie Martinez’s songs are political and often invoke a strong point of view.
+The Ugly: Melanie Martinez’s songs are political and often invoke a powerful point of view.
 It works in a lyrical form.
 When she tries to do the same thing with dialogue, it seems ham-fisted and kind of stuck in there to gain unnecessary woke points.
-It is as if she read a dozen Jezebel articles while writing this movie and said, oh I should mention that.
+It is as if she read a dozen Jezebel articles while writing this movie and said, oh, I should mention that.

 In conclusion: I really liked this.
 The little touches (teachers snorting coke off the blackboard, The giant rabbit guards) add to a lot of the joy.
 While it doesn’t all work for me (The love interest was one of those inoffensive as possible guy tropes and seemed very tacked on) the overall package is excellent.
 I look forward to what Melanie Martinez has planned for next.
 She has some impressive talent.